Your Reliability Engineering Leadership Role

 One role of reliability engineering is to ferret out the potential (and often very real) design flaws that will lead to product failure for customers.

 The design review is one place to mention or suggest improvements, yet that is often too little too late.
 Instead, as a design develops ask the questions that illustrate risks of failure.

 For example, if switching to a new IC package in order to reduce cost or use less space, how will the heat transfer from the IC?
 How will thermal cycling impact solder fatigue in the new solder joint design?
 How will it fail?
 And when?

 FMEA and HALT are great tools to identify weaknesses worth further investigation.
 Building these and similar tools into your program, then making sure the FMEA and HALT occur as soon as possible, lets you and your team find issues to solve.

 Often engineers design away from failure.
 They do want the product to work.
 Yet in order to design out failure mechanisms, they first need to recognize how the product is likely to fail.

 It’s amazing to me how many people get involved in designing and assembling a product.
 Electrical, mechanical, and software engineers contribute their specific engineering talents to solve design challenges to create viable solutions to customer problems.

 Maybe not so amazing is reliability problems sometimes occur at the intersection of the various engineering disciplines.
 Or a solution to a reliability problem may have solutions that span the range of engineering talent on the team.

-A role you encounter is team leader.
+One role you encounter is the team leader.
 Once a reliability problem is clear, and none of the various engineering groups take the lead, you can step up to lead a team to solve the problem.
-Call a meeting with a cross functional group and discuss how to best address the issue.
+Call a meeting with a cross-functional group and discuss how to best address the issue.